 If on the Record Date your shares were registered directly in your name with Adagio's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
-As a stockholder of record, you may vote at the Annual Meeting upon verification of record share ownership.
+As a stockholder of record, you may vote online at the Annual Meeting or vote by proxy.
+Whether or not you plan to attend the virtual Annual Meeting, we urge you to fill out and return the enclosed BLUE proxy card, vote by proxy over the telephone, vote by proxy through the Internet or vote by proxy using a BLUE proxy card that you may request or that we may elect to deliver at a later time to ensure your vote is counted.